kyelle511/nosql-challenge/README.md

 ### Overview
 -No_SQL_setup_starter.ipynb </br>
 This JupyterNotebook file uses data imported through the terminal (see the Markdown cell at the top for the text used to import the data).
 It then prepares the uk_food database and establishments collection for use.
-The codes adds a new document for the restaurant 'Penang Flavours', and uses data in the database to help assign a Business Type ID to the new document.
+The code adds a new document for the restaurant 'Penang Flavours', and uses data in the database to help assign a Business Type ID to the new document.
 It prepares the database by removing documents from the Dover Local Authrority, and updates the data types for latitude, longitude and Rating Value.

 -No_SQL_analysis_starter.ipynb </br>
 This JupyterNotebook file uses the data prepared in the 'No_SQL_setup_starter.ipynb' file so be sure that file has already been run.
 This file does an exploratory analysis of the data to answer 4 questions: